-According to the American Heart Association, a normal ejection fraction is between 50% and 70%.
-A normal score means that the heart is pumping an adequate amount of blood with each contraction.
+According to the American Heart Association, a normal ejection fraction is between

 It is still possible to have heart failure with a normal ejection fraction.
 Doctors refer to this as heart failure with preserved ejection fraction (HFpEF) or diastolic heart failure.